germuth/Kekule/README.md

 3
 We then add edges to our graph, slowly approximating our final cell.
 It is not currently known whether it is possible to make an algorithm which determines whether a given cell is Kekule.
-Hesselinkís [1] program is capable of enumerating all graphs, and testing each of them to see if their cell matches the input.
-However, if a cell was not Kekule, Hesselinkís program would search forever.
+Hesselink‚Äôs [1] program is capable of enumerating all graphs, and testing each of them to see if their cell matches the input.
+However, if a cell was not Kekule, Hesselink‚Äôs program would search forever.
 Therefore the class of Kekule cells is currently semi-decidable.

 Additionally, the time complexity of the current approach is quite large.
 It takes many hours